Shakespeare's Influence on the English Language [Updated]

 "Fair is foul, and foul is fair."

-The word "fair" has the connotation of beauty and goodness.
-"Foul," on the other hand, has a feeling of dirtiness or dishonesty.
-This line, then, expresses the idea of goodness and beauty in evil, and evil in goodness.
+"Fair" is related to beauty and goodness.
+"Foul," on the other hand, is related to dirtiness or dishonesty.
+So this line expresses the idea that goodness can exist in evil, and evil in goodness.
 It can also be understood as "What was beautiful once will one day become ugly."

 "Things without all remedy should be without regard: what's done, is done."

-"Remedy" is a word meaning "cure."
-Basically, the phrase means that there is no reason to think about something that is finished and cannot be changed.
-These days, it's often shortened to just "What's done is done."
+"Remedy" means "cure."
+This quote therefore means that there is no reason to worry about something that is finished and cannot be changed.
+These days, it's often shortened to "What's done is done."

 Wrap-up

-We hope you have learned a little bit about the greatness of Shakespeare and why he is so respected, even many years after his death.
-Very few historical writers have created so much that is still so commonly used in modern times.
+We hope you've learned a bit about the greatness of Shakespeare and why he's so respected, even many years after his death.
+Few historical writers have created so much that is still so common in modern times.